kennethlarotyamat/project16/media/text/translationFiles/rds1.md

-During the blossoming months, my rhymes run in circles through a vast forest to collect nectar and scents from blooming flowers.
+During the blossoming months, my rhymes run in circles through a vast forest to collect nectar and pollen from blooming flowers.

-Come, my love, to our place: the hallowed grove where an ambience of love floats above the aromas of the foliage of Spring.
+Come, my love! to our place: the hallowed grove where an ambience of love floats above the aromas of the foliage of Spring.